CIT82/marke-pub/tools/shells/README.md

 > The `~/` in the above commands is only needed if you are not in your home directory.
 If you are in your home directory you can omit the `~/` and just use `.zshrc`.
 To check your current directory you can run `pwd`

 ### **Making changes to the `.zshrc` file**
 So you now have the `.zshrc` file already, but what can you do with it?
-Lets take a look at some thing you can do with the `.zshrc` file.
+Let's take a look at something you can do with the `.zshrc` file.

 #### **Change the prompt**
 This is one thing that can be done in either `bash` or `zsh` shell.
 The prompt is the text that appears before the cursor in the terminal.
 It can be customized to show different information like the current directory, the time, the user, and the hostname.
 You can also change the color of the prompt.
 Here is an example of how you can change the prompt in the `.zshrc` file.
 One popular way of customizing the prompt is to use the `powerlevel10k` theme.
 But here we will look at how we can do it ourselves.